 To learn more about Logoteleology’s coaching approach and how to become a Certified Boston Institute for Meaningful Purpose Logoteleology Life Coach please contact the author at Luis@Bostonimp.com, or leave a reply below.

-[i] For more information, read my book, The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology.
+[i] For more information, read Daniel Persuitte and my book, Meaningful Purpose: A Primer in Logoteleology.

 Adler, Alfred.
 What Life Should Mean to You.
 CT: Martino, 2010

 Ansbacher, Heinz L., and Rowena R. Ansbacher, Eds.
 The Individual Psychology of Alfred Adler.
 New York: Harper and Row, 1956.